Moderna COVID Vaccine now available

-Please hydrate and eat well before your appointment.
+Please hydrate and eat well before your vaccination.

 Minors must be accompanied by their parent or guardian, or, if another adult accompanies them, the minor can’t receive the vaccine unless the parent or guardian has either signed the COVID-19 vaccine form or gives permission over the phone.